R-Day parade: Gujarat tableau awarded first prize in People’s Choice category - www.lokmattimes.com

 Uttar Pradesh tableau, themed Mahakumbh 2025 - Swarnim Bharat: Virasat aur Vikas bagged the top award in judges panel while Gujarat tableau themed Swarnim Bharat: Virasat Aur Vikas won the top honours in people’s vote under the ‘People’s Choice category’.

+During the Republic Day Parade award ceremony, Gujarat's artistes showcased a dance performance

+A Gujarat Tableau artiste said: "Our experience has been very good... we practiced for three to four hours every morning for over a month... our performance was successful, and based on that, we received an award.
+And this year, we have achieved a hat-trick."

-The online poll was supposedly an addition this year to the standard protocol of three-member panel assessing the performance of Marching contingents from Services and CAPF and tableaux from various states and UTs as well as Ministries of Central government.
+The online poll conducted this year was supposedly an addition to the standard protocol of three-member panel assessing the performance of Marching contingents from Services and CAPF and tableaux from various states and UTs as well as Ministries of Central government.

 Among other awards in the People’s Choice category, the Signals contingent was awarded the best marching contingent among the services while CRPF contingent was adjudged the best among the CAPF and Auxiliary forces.

-The Ministry of Women & Child Development, showcasing the multifaceted journey of women and children nurturing under the Ministry's welfare schemes, won the best tableau award in Central Ministries/Departments category.
+The Ministry of Women and Child Development, showcasing the multifaceted journey of women and children nurturing under the Ministry's welfare schemes, won the best tableau award in Central Ministries/Departments category.

 Minister of State (MoS) for Defence Sanjay Seth presented the awards to best Marching Contingents and Tableaux of Republic Day Parade at the Rashtriya Rangshala Camp in the capital on Thursday.